 Born: January 17, 1908 (Chicago, IL)

-Cellist Lillian Rehberg Goodman was a winner of the Naumburg Award in 1931, in June of 1931, was awarded first prize for 'cellists by the National Federation of Music Clubs at San Francisco.
-Ms. Rehberg appeared as soloist with the Chicago Symphony Orchestra at the age of 15.
-She was a member of the Marianne Kneisel String Quartet.
-Her studies were in Chicago and in New York with Hans Hess and Alfred Wallentein.
+Cellist Lillian Rehberg Goodman was a winner of the seventh annual Naumburg Award in April 1931.
+That year she was the only instrumentalist chosen, joining 3 singers.
+In June of 1931, she was awarded first prize for 'cellists by the National Federation of Music Clubs at San Francisco.

 Ms. Rehberg presented her New York debut recital under the auspices of the Naumburg Foundation on October 10, 1931 in Town Hall assisted by pianist Walter Golde offering: